Edge Delta Kubernetes Manifests

 You can generate kubernetes manifests for the pipelines using Helm.

-The edge pipeline manifest contains the following sections:
+The node pipeline manifest contains the following sections:

 • Namespace: The edgedelta namespace is reserved for all Edge Delta components, providing a separate environment to enhance organization and isolation from other services within the cluster.